strapi/documentation/docusaurus/docs/dev-docs/backend-customization/webhooks.md

 }
 ```

-In version v4.11.4 the webhook payload has the following structure:
+In Strapi v4.11.4 the webhook payload has the following structure:

 ```json
 {